-- Encouraging use of telecommuting, flextime and other changes to normal work patterns to avoid peak traffic conditions. - Reducing the growth in regional VMT. - Encouraging employers to promote alternative mode use by their employees. - Coordinating use of transportation alternatives wherever traffic congestion may occur, such as at schools, large retail shopping centers, and in connection with sporting or cultural events or major transportation infrastructure construction.

-- Providing incentives to individuals who use alternative modes - Limiting the liability of rideshare agencies and others who promote or provide alternative transportation services
+- Telecommuting, flextime and other changes to normal work patterns to avoid peak traffic conditions. - Carpooling, vanpooling, schoolpooling and infrastructure that facilitates these transportation options. - Non-automobile infrastructure created by the state, counties and cities. - Employer promotion of alternative mode use by employees. - Coordination of transportation alternatives wherever traffic congestion may occur, such as at schools, large retail shopping centers, and in connection with sporting or cultural events or major transportation infrastructure construction. - Incentives to individuals who use alternative modes. - Limiting the liability of rideshare agencies and others who promote or provide alternative transportation services.